 Theorem~\ref{t:mt} and Theorem~\ref{t:mt2} ensure a defective eigenvalue can be accurately computed by the rank-$(n\,k-m\,k+1)$ Newton's iteration~(\ref{ni}).

-\begin{example}[Defective eigenvalue computation] \em We demonstrate the effectiveness of Newton's iteration in modeling and computation of defective eigenvalues with a simple example.
+\begin{example}[Defective eigenvalue computation] \em We show the effectiveness of the rank-$r$ Newton's iteration in modeling and computation of defective eigenvalues with a simple example.
 Let the matrix $A$ and a perturbed matrix $E$ be as follows.

-Matrix $A \in \C^{6\times 6}$ possesses an exact eigenvalue $\la_* = 3$ with the multiplicity support $2\times 2$ ~(c.f. \cite{pseudoeig} for identifying multiplicity supports).
-At the fixed $\la_0 = 2.9$, we can apply the {\sc NAClab} module {\tt LinearSolve} to solve the homogeneous linear system $\bdg(\la_0,\,X,A)\,=\,O$ with the rank-8 projection for a solution $X = X_0$ and obtain the initial iterate $(\la_0,\,X_0)$.
-With $A$ and $E$ above entered in Matlab, we apply the rank-$r$ Newton's iteration (\ref{ni}) with $r = (n-m)\,k+1\,=\,9$ by executing the NAClab module {\tt Newton} in the following calling sequence. \end{example}
+Matrix $A\,\in\,\C^{6\times 6}$ possesses an exact eigenvalue $\la_*\,=\,3$ with the multiplicity support $2\times 2$ (c.f. \cite{pseudoeig} for identifying multiplicity supports).
+At the fixed $\la_0\,=\,2.9$, we can apply the {\sc NAClab} module {\tt LinearSolve} to solve the homogeneous linear system $\bdg(\la_0,\,X,A)\,=\,O$ with the rank-8 projection for a solution $X\,=\,X_0$ and obtain the initial iterate $(\la_0,\,X_0)$.
+With $A$ and $E$ above entered in Matlab, we apply the rank-$r$ Newton's iteration (\ref{ni}) with $r\,=\,(n-m)\,k+1\,=\,9$ by executing the NAClab module {\tt Newton} in the following calling sequence. \end{example}

-\setstretch{0.75}{ {~~\verb|>> g = @(lambda,X,G,S) G*X-lambda*X-X*S; |}~~\blue{\tt \% enter the mapping g as a function handle} $~~~${\verb|>> J = @(lambda,X,lambda0,X0,G,S) G*X-lambda*X0-lambda0*X-X*S; |}~~\blue{\tt \% enter the Jacobian} $~~~${\verb|>> domain = {1,ones(n,k)}; |}~~\blue{\tt \% representation of the domain for the mapping g} $~~~${\verb|>> parameter = {A,S}; |}~~\blue{\tt \% parameters of the mapping g} $~~~${\verb|>> [z,res,fcond] = ... |}~~\blue{\tt \% Call Newton on the mapping g with J in rank-9 projection from} $~~~${\verb| Newton({g,domain,parameter},{J,9},{lambda0,X0},2); |}~~\blue{\tt \% (lambda0,X0) using display type 2} $~~~~${\verb| |} $~~~~${\verb|Step 0: residual = 2.5e-02 2.900000000000000|} $~~~~${\verb|Step 1: residual = 4.1e-03 shift = 1.0e-01 3.000493218848026|} $~~~~${\verb|Step 2: residual = 3.0e-06 shift = 6.5e-03 2.999999313752690 |} $~~~~${\verb|Step 3: residual = 2.6e-12 shift = 4.1e-06 3.000000000001909|} $~~~~${\verb|Step 4: residual = 4.4e-16 shift = 3.2e-12 3.000000000000000|} $~~~~${\verb|Step 5: residual = 2.2e-16 shift = 5.1e-16 3.000000000000000|} }
+\setstretch{0.75}{ $~~${\verb|>> g = @(lambda,X,G,S) G*X-lambda*X-X*S; |}~~\blue{\tt \% enter the mapping g as a function handle} $~~~${\verb|>> J = @(lambda,X,lambda0,X0,G,S) G*X-lambda*X0-lambda0*X-X*S; |}~~\blue{\tt \% enter the Jacobian} $~~~${\verb|>> domain = {1,ones(n,k)}; |}~~\blue{\tt \% representation of the domain for the mapping g} $~~~${\verb|>> parameter = {A,S}; |}~~\blue{\tt \% parameters of the mapping g} $~~~${\verb|>> [z,res,fcond] = ... |}~~\blue{\tt \% Call Newton on the mapping g with J in rank-9 projection from} $~~~${\verb| Newton({g,domain,parameter},{J,9},{lambda0,X0},2); |}~~\blue{\tt \% (lambda0,X0) using display type 2} $~~~~${\verb| |} $~~~~${\verb|Step 0: residual = 2.5e-02 2.900000000000000|} $~~~~${\verb|Step 1: residual = 4.1e-03 shift = 1.0e-01 3.000493218848026|} $~~~~${\verb|Step 2: residual = 3.0e-06 shift = 6.5e-03 2.999999313752690 |} $~~~~${\verb|Step 3: residual = 2.6e-12 shift = 4.1e-06 3.000000000001909|} $~~~~${\verb|Step 4: residual = 4.4e-16 shift = 3.2e-12 3.000000000000000|} $~~~~${\verb|Step 5: residual = 2.2e-16 shift = 5.1e-16 3.000000000000000|} }

-\setstretch{1.0}{ } The $\la$ component of the iteration accurately converges to the defective eigenvalue $\la_* = 3$ at roughly the quadratic rate with an accuracy in the order of the unit roundoff.
+\setstretch{1.0}{ } The $\la$ components of the iteration accurately converges to the defective eigenvalue $\la_*\,=\,3$ at roughly the quadratic rate with an accuracy at the order of the unit roundoff.